Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ## Overview

-**IoT Alerting System** helps to monitor temperature and humidity conditions and infrom responsible technicians for unexpected changes in the values.
+**IoT Alerting System** helps to monitor temperature and humidity conditions and inform responsible technicians for unexpected changes in the values.

 The project has the following architecture: